stanford-ppl/PlasticineTutorial/README.md

     @batch_size:    The batch_size used to construct a dummy input

     Outputs:
-    @model: the     PyTorch module, of type nn.module
+    @model:         The PyTorch module, of type nn.module
     @dummy_inputs:  An example input to be fed to the model
     @loss_fn:       (Optional, can be None) A loss function to be applied to the output of model.
 If this is None, a naive loss function will be added.